Week 17 NFL Picks: Season-Finale Betting Odds, Vegas Spreads and Projections

 The San Francisco 49ers pulled off two upsets over the past three weeks but got back to their losing ways most recently, going down at the hands of the Chicago Bears.
 On the other side, the Los Angeles Rams dropped two games but are getting back into form right before the playoffs

-Clearly, oddmakers think the Rams' side of things isn't a fluke.
+Clearly, oddsmakers think the Rams' side of things isn't a fluke.

 And why not?
 The 49ers rallied to beat a so-so Denver team before taking down Seattle.
 But the overtime win against a familiar opponent seemed to function as the 49ers' Super Bowl of sorts, and it being a divisional game lessens the impact of the upset.